psygo/vs_code/extensions_list.md

   - Doesn't have that great support for changing environment variables.
 - [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme)
   - In my humble opinion, the best theme ever for coding.
 It's dark, and doesn't have that big a contrast, which makes it easy on the eyes.
-  - It became incredibly popular with the rise of the [Atom Editor](https://atom.io/) (which was debunked by VS Code).
+  - It became incredibly popular with the rise of the [Atom Editor](https://atom.io/) (which was mostly debunked by VS Code).
 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)
   - A cool alternative is [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons).
 This icon theme goes very well with VS Code's standard dark theme.
 - [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command)